What is the purpose of the Code?

 ACFID facilitates member learning through:

-- Supporting a triennial self-assessment, overseen by the governing body of each organisation and is designed to encourage dialogue, reflection and change
+- Supporting a triennial self-assessment, overseen by the governing body of each organisation, designed to encourage dialogue, reflection and change

 - Providing guidelines and tools on how to implement the Code through a Good Practice Toolkit